Apache Elementary School District

 The Apache Elementary School District is a school district with a single one-room school, Apache Elementary School (AES), in rural Cochise County, Arizona.

+History

 In 1910 the school was established.
 The current building opened circa 1969.
 Sometime prior to 2019 the Cochise County School Superintendent considered having the school district closed, but changed her mind upon seeing the operation of the school.
 In 2019 the number of students was 10, and there was an employee who served as principal, superintendent, and teacher.